skip to content

 00:13:03 - Anthony Campolo

-What I want to do is I'm going to walk through this whole thing through the GUI and provisioning postgres and then after that we'll reset and do it through the cli so people can see the two different ways that we can do it.
-But I think most people are usually going to start with a gui.
-You can just choose postgres and it's going to have some old funny jokes under there as well if you pay attention.
-Here's our dashboard.
+What I want to do is I'm going to walk through this whole thing through the GUI and provisioning Postgres, and then after that I think we'll reset and do it through the CLI so people can see the two different ways that we can do it.
+But I think most people are usually going to start with a GUI, and so you can just choose Postgres, and it's going to have some little funny jokes under there as well if you pay attention.
+And so here's our dashboard.
 What do we got going on here?

 00:13:34 - Greg Schier

 Yeah, so basically here's everything that you can do.
 You can see on the left there you have your setup pane, which is the one you're on.
-So it shows you how to like link the CLI to our project that we have here.
-Then you have the deployments, you can see all the deploys that your application submitted, I guess.
-And then from there you can view the logs for your app, you can cancel things, you can roll back, then you have your settings and then down below you have your environment specific stuff.
-So one thing that this is actually my favorite part about Railway is that you can do, basically you can connect it to your production environment, but also your development environment.
-So usually you have to, like when you're starting a new project, you have to run it locally.
-And then you have to set up a database on your computer.
-But with Railway, you can actually just create a development environment in Railway and your database will be there for development.
-So really you only have to run your application code locally and it can actually connect to a database on Railway, which is really cool because I'm someone who uses multiple computers for dev.
+So it sort of shows you how to link the CLI to our project that we have here.
+Then you have the deployments.
+You can see all the deploys that your application submitted, I guess.
+And then from there you can view the logs for your app, you can cancel things, you can roll back.
+Then you have your settings, and then down below you have your environment-specific stuff.
+So one thing that... this is actually my favorite part about Railway, is that you can basically connect it to your production environment, but also your development environment.
+So usually, when you're starting a new project, you have to run it locally, and then you have to set up a database on your computer.
+But with Railway, you can actually just create a development environment in Railway, and there will be a database available for development.
+So really you only have to run your application code locally, and it can actually connect to a database on Railway, which is really cool because I'm someone who uses multiple computers for dev.

 00:14:41 - Greg Schier